 “It just feels that way because when you have a wage job your employer holds the tax for you, but when you earn your own income with an ABN, there’s no one to withhold for you.”

-Basically, the money is all the same, something I didn’t understand before.
-If your employers take your tax out, that’s you already paying the government what they’re owed.
-If you have multiple sources of income, it’s now your job to leave some money aside for tax, or else you’ll be hit hard at the end of the year.
+Basically, the money is all the same which is something I didn’t understand before now.
+If your employers take your tax out, that’s you already paying the Federal Government what it’s owed.
+If you have other sources of income, it’s now your job to leave some money aside for tax, or else you’ll be hit hard at the end of the year.

 Either way, you’re losing the same amount of money.
 It’s all about perception, you see.

 The tax-free threshold is that first $18,000, but you can only claim it off one employer.
-No double-dipping in free money, you see.
+No double-dipping in free money, you ratbags.

 So, if you’re working two jobs, you’ll be making more money and might be entering into another, higher, tax threshold.
 At the end of the day here, you’re gonna get taxed on your total income.
 That’s the entire sum of money that you’ve earned within the time period of July 1 – June 30 (one financial year).